ashaw1270/ashaw1270.github.io/content/research/Alcala/index.md

 ---

 - Worked with Professor James Alcala on the identification and classification of bias in text containing hyperbolic and sarcastic language
-- Developed a multidimensional bias classification system to quantify political/ideological bias in hyperbolic and sarcastic text
+- Researched existing bias classification systems that quantify political/ideological bias, and looked at how these could be applied to unconventional text